Industry in Kosovo: Overview

-Kosovo has several industry sectors, as the most developed ones are: Ferrous and Non-Ferrous, Metallurgy and Mining.
+Kosovo has several industry sectors, the most developed ones are: Ferrous and Non-Ferrous, Metallurgy and Mining.
 In northern Kosovo, near the town of Mitrovica, sits a huge dilapidated industrial site known as the Trepca mining complex.
 During the 1980s, it employed 20,000 workers and accounted for 70 percent of all Yugoslavia's mineral wealth.
 One economist described Trepča as a "colossal conglomerate composed of more than forty mines, foundries, and subsidiary plants – which at its height generated 25% of the entire regional industrial production and figured among the principal exporters of the ex-Yugoslavia.'
 According to the same study, 'In the subsoil of Kosovo, one of the richest of Europe, enormous deposits are hidden of lignite, lead, zinc, non-ferric metals, gold, silver and petroleum," on top of 17 billion tons of coal.

 As of 2019, the Ferronikeli mine and smelter operation was "the largest exporter in Kosovo, accounting for about 40% of the country's exports".

 Other developed industry sectors in Kosovo are Energy, Textile and Food Industries, Tourism, etc.

 Kosovo Energy Corporation J.S.C (KEK) is the sole power corporation in the Republic of Kosovo.
 KEK is vertically integrated and was legally incorporated in 2005.
 KEK was part of the Yugoslavia power system, and focused in production of energy from coal, with power supplied from plants outside of Kosovo.
 By the late 1990s, the core business of the Corporation became the production of coal and energy in Kosovo, through two open-cast coal mines - the Mirash mine and Bardh mine - and two power plants, PP Kosova A power station and PP Kosova B power station, which cover the territory of Kosovo.
 There are approximately 400,000 customers and 8,000 employees in different sectors.

 There was no privatization of other sectors; hence most of them are dysfunctional.

-History of Industry
+History of industry

 Before Kosovo War (1999)

 In 1455, Novo Brdo was completely destroyed by Turks who occupied it, when about 40,000 inhabitants were sent to Asia, as slaves.

 The English bought concession in 1926, and the enterprise 'Trepca Mines Limited' existed under this name from 1927 until the end of the Second World War.

 In the 1950s, the Kosovo's industry structure was poor.
 Non-ferrous metallurgy made the most effort and gave the most value to production and employed almost the half of employees in the mining industry.
 Construction materials made one eighth of it, as much as the coal, and half of it tobacco, wood and textile industry.

-The industries which generated the most of the revenues in 1987 were: electricity, production of machinery, ferrous metallurgy, textile, electrical appliances, metal works, food processing industry, footwear and wood Industry through 1980 reached considerable development level but in the 1990s it had stagnation in the development, manufacturing, employment and export.
+The industries which generated most of the revenues in 1987 were: electricity, production of machinery, ferrous metallurgy, textile, electrical appliances, metal works, food processing industry, footwear and wood Industry through 1980 reached considerable development level but in the 1990s it had stagnation in the development, manufacturing, employment and export.
 This stage and the war contributed to nearly complete collapse of Kosovo industry.

 Other production: In the period from 1965-1985, several factories for processing of metals were built, such as: